PRP Hair Treatment & Hair Loss

 How long does it take to see results from PRP hair loss treatment?

-How Long Does PRP last for hair loss?
+How Long Does PRP Hair Treatment Last?

 Is PRP hair treatment a permanent solution?

-Are there any potential side effects of PRP Treatment?
+What are the side effects of PRP Treatment?

-The most common side effects of PRP injections for hair restoration include swelling and tenderness at or near the injection sites in the treated area.
+The most common side effects of hair restoration include swelling and tenderness at or near the injection sites in the treated area.
 These side effects tend to resolve independently within several days of treatment.
 Patients are advised to use Tylenol for pain relief before and after PRP treatment as opposed to Ibuprofen, Motrin, Advil, and Aleve, which are blood thinners and can cause increased oozing during treatment and exacerbate swelling afterward.
 Since Platelet-Rich Plasma is derived from the patient’s blood, there is no potential for an allergic reaction.

 Can PRP make hair loss worse?